 - From January through December 2013, 78 bottlenose dolphin strandings had been documented.
 Necropsies showed the most significant factor in their deaths were starvation/emaciation.

 Natural predators include certain large shark species such as tiger sharks (Galeocerdo cuvier), dusky sharks (Carcharhinus obscurus), bull sharks (Carcharhinus leucas), and great white sharks (Carcharhinus carcharias).
-It's not uncommon to see dolphins with shark bite scars.
+In Sarasota Bay, Florida, about 31% of dolphins have shark bite scars.

 Killer whales (Orcinus orca) may occasionally prey on bottlenose dolphins, but documented cases are rare.

 While stingrays are not dolphin predators, some dolphin deaths have been attributed to trauma, infection, and poisoning from stingray wounds..